apify/apify-docs/sources/academy/webscraping/scraping_basics_python/05_parsing_html.md

 Currently, the entire HTML is available in our program as a string.
 Our program can print it to the screen or save it to a file, but not much more.
 If it's a string, could we use Python string operations to count the products?
 Each Python string has `.count()`, a [method for counting substrings](https://docs.python.org/3/library/stdtypes.html#str.count).

-After manually inspecting the page in browser DevTools we can see that all products follow this structure:
+After manually inspecting the page in browser DevTools we can see that all product cards have the following structure:

 ```html
 <div class="product-item product-item--vertical ...">